Minoro/transfer-learning-landsat8-sentinel2/README.md

 # Training the base network

-We trained five different U-net using Landsat-8 images and masks.
+We trained a U-net with Landsat-8 images using different images, masks and band combinations.
 To train these networks we used the data available in the repository built by [Pereira et al.](https://github.com/pereira-gha/activefire/).
 Although the authors provided the weights of the trained models, we chose to use different bands, so it was necessary to train the models with the appropriate bands.
-We trained the models using the bands SWIR-2 (band-7), SWIR-1 (band-6) and NIR (band-5) from Landsat-8 and the masks created by the [Kumar and Roy (2018)](), [Murphy et al. (2016)](),  [Schroeder et al. (2016)](), and their combination by intersection and majority-voting.
+We trained the models using the bands SWIR-2 (band-7), SWIR-1 (band-6) and NIR (band-5) from Landsat-8 in different combinations, using the masks created by the [Kumar and Roy (2018)](), [Murphy et al. (2016)](),  [Schroeder et al. (2016)](), and their combination by intersection and majority-voting.

 If you want to train the base model by yourself you can follow the instructions available in the [Pereira et al.](https://github.com/pereira-gha/activefire/) repository, but it is necessary to adjust the bands used to train the models.
+Alternatively, there are a script in this repository in `src/landsat/train_base_model.py` to help you train the base model.
+You can chose the mask (Kumar-Roy, Murphy, Schroeder, Voting or Intersection) to train the network using the argument `--mask`, you can also adjust the batch-size (`--batch-size`), the learning rate (`--lr`), the number of epochs (`epochs`), the early stoping patcience (`--early-stoping-patience`) and also the band combination to train (`--bands`).
+If you don't use any argument it will use the configuration define in the file `scr/landsat/landsat_config.py`.
+When using this training script the final weights will be saved in the folder `resources/landsat/output/`.
+You can change it in the configuration file.

-In this repository we provide the trained weights from the networks trained with the mentioned dataset, you can follow the instructions in the [Downloading the pre-trained weights for Landsat-8](#downloading-the-pre-trained-weights-for-landsat-8).
+In this repository we also provide the trained weights from the networks trained with the mentioned dataset, you can follow the instructions in the [Downloading the pre-trained weights for Landsat-8](#downloading-the-pre-trained-weights-for-landsat-8).

 ## Downloading the pre-trained weights for Landsat-8